 Two Exams: 360 points / 60%

 There will be a midterm and a final exam.
 The final will not be deliberately cumulative, although concepts developed in earlier chapters will necessarily be employed in later chapters.
-Both are open book exams.
-The midterm will last for 120 minutes and the final will last for 180 minutes.
-You can choose to take the tests any time during the scheduled exam weeks.
-But once started, you must finish the test within the specified time period.
-So before taking each test, please check your schedule carefully to make sure you will have an uninterrupted three- or four-hour time span to finish the test.

 The midterm will cover chapters 1, 4, 5, and 6.
-There will be 80 points for this exam accounting for 16% of your final grade.
+There will be 120 points for this exam accounting for 20% of your final grade.